OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

 - The meeting normally lasts one day with the following tentative agenda:
     - Welcome and tour de table
     - General introduction by the Coordinator
-    - Presentation on the WPs and their relation to the deliverables
+    - Presentation on WPs and related deliverables
     - Presentation on dissemination, management, and use of resources
     - Discussion among the monitors and presentation of a brief assessment presentation